ktbs/ktbs/doc/source/tutorials/install/install-ktbs-behind-apache.rst

 .. warning::

     The WSGI application will be run **as the user that Apache runs as**.
-As such, the user that Apache runs as **must have read access** to both the WSGI application script file and all the parent directories that contain it [3]_.
+As such, the user that Apache runs as **must have read access** to the WSGI application script file, to all the parent directories that contain it and to the rdf database [3]_.

 Configuring Apache
 ~~~~~~~~~~~~~~~~~~